ering0427/Interactive-Lab-Hub/Lab 1/README.md

 I exchanged feedback with Snigdha Singhania, Caitlin Stanton, Zhonghao Zhan, Jingjun Wang, and Yanjun Zhou.

-1) Adding a count-down sound so that the user can have a bettering understanding of the time.
+1) Adding a count-down sound so that the user can have a bettering understanding of the time (Yanjun).
 2) Expanding it to voice or vibrations.
-It can be beneficial to the visually impaired to treat their pets when they’re following orders.
+It can be beneficial to the visually impaired to treat their pets when they’re following orders (Snigdha).
-3) Can be integrated into the device to train Martin automatically.
+3) Can be integrated into the device to train Martin automatically (Jingjun).
-4) It has a great potential for developing even more features such as understanding color/voice commands.
+4) It has a great potential for developing even more features such as understanding color/voice commands (Zhonghao).
 5) It seems a bit inconvenient to hold while also holding the treat and could also prove to be an issue if you need to be more hands on with your dog.
-Integrating it into a two part device with a collar and a treat dispenser would be a good idea.
+Integrating it into a two part device with a collar and a treat dispenser would be a good idea (Caitlin).

 ## Make it your own